Volkon Launch Vehicle Products

 Dragoon Launch Vehicle Products

-The first launch vehicle we developed during the CASPAR Initiative, the Dragoon, is based on solid and hybrid rocket motors whose design characteristics lend themselves to high reliability and low cost.
-The Dragoon can be flown in a suborbital and an orbital configuration.
+The first launch vehicle we developed during the CASPAR Initiative, Dragoon, is based on solid rocket motors whose design characteristics lend themselves to high reliability and low cost.